WATER

 Challenge

-Over the last 6 years Bandhavgarh has suffered from an acute water crisis due to erratic rainfall and long dry spells.
+Since 2015 Bandhavgarh has been suffering from an acute water crisis due to erratic rainfall and long dry spells.
 Existing wildlife waterholes previously replenished by rainwater have become dry earlier each year.
 Wildlife then needs to look elsewhere for water, which increases human-animal conflict due to crop raiding and livestock predation.
 Each permanent Tigers4Ever waterhole we create will provide water for up to 9 wild tigers and countless other wildlife whilst reducing human-animal conflict.

 Solution

-Our project has provided a solar powered borehole pump systems for 13 medium-large waterholes for tigers and other wildlife since 2017.
-The bore-wells use underground sources to provide year-round wildlife water.
+Our project has provided 13 solar powered borewell pump systems since 2017 which provide permanent water at 19 waterholes – 4 large, 5 medium-large and 10 smaller ones for tigers and other wildlife.
+The borewells use underground sources to provide year-round wildlife water where there would be none.
 Surplus water returns via soak-away systems.
-We’ve installed systems to provide water for up to 86 wild tigers and countless other wildlife to date.
-In total our solar pumps provide water at 13 locations and we’re currently working on our 14th waterholes to bring the number of wild tigers helped to date to more than 90.
-These waterholes have also reduced human-animal conflict in nearby villages.
-Your donations will help us to reduce human-animal conflict and save many animals via the provision of year-round water.
+We’ve installed systems to provide water for up to 105 wild tigers and countless other wildlife to date.
+In total our solar pumps provide water at 19 locations and we’re currently working on our next two solar-pump systems which will bring the number of Tigers4Ever waterholes to 21 and the number of wild tigers helped to over 115.
+These waterholes help to reduce human-animal conflict in nearby villages.
+Your donations will help us to reduce human-animal conflict and save many animals via the provision of year-round water in other locations where conflict is rife.

 Long-Term Impact